McKnight Artist Fellowship Logo

 Current Participants

-The Purpose of the McKnight Artist Fellowships as Described by the McKnight Foundation
+The Purpose of the McKnight Artist and Culture Bearers Fellowships as Described by the McKnight Foundation

-The intent of the McKnight Fellowship is to recognize and support Minnesota artists and culture bearers who are beyond early practice, have sustained experience in their discipline, and demonstrate exceptional accomplishment.
+The intent of the McKnight Artist and Culture Bearers Fellowship is to recognize and support artists and culture bearers who are beyond emerging and have sustained experience in their area of practice.
+Fellows demonstrate achievement, commitment, and high level proficiency in artistic and/or culture bearer practice that contributes to their field and impacts and benefits people in Minnesota.

 Awards